owenroberts/mmp210/schedule.md

 	- Choose what type of animation to use
 		- One from first category: size, position or color
 		- One from second category: translate, rotate, shear or scale
-	- Extra credit: Combine animation from first and second category
 - Inspiration
 	- [Animated name logos](http://www.flamingtext.com/Animated-Logos)
 	<!-- - [Animated logos](http://www.howdesign.com/featured/animated-logos/) -->